List

 The response message must match the RPC name, with a

-suffix.- The response should usually include fully-populated resources unless there is a reason to return a partial response (see AEP-157).
+-Responsesuffix.- The response should include fully-populated resources unless there is a reason to return a partial response (see AEP-157).

 -